GloriaKinyanjui/HydroConnect/README.md

   - [IBM watsonx product(s) used](#ibm-ai-services-used)

 1. Watsonx.ai: HydroConnect uses Watsonx.ai for real-time water consumption analysis and AI-driven insights.
 It processes data from water usage sensors and generates predictions on future water demand, enabling the platform to suggest conservation techniques and manage equitable distribution.
+The code below demonstrates how to use Watsonx.ai for processing water consumption data from sensors and providing real-time analysis to predict future demand.This code processes sensor data and sends it to Watsonx.ai for real-time AI predictions, helping HydroConnect suggest conservation techniques and manage equitable water distribution.

+                                      Code can be found on folder named Watsonx.ai for Real-time Water Consumption Analysis

 2. Watsonx.governance: This product is used to ensure that all AI-generated insights and decisions within HydroConnect comply with governance rules and regulations, particularly around equitable distribution and ethical resource management.

 3. Watsonx Assistant: The Watsonx Assistant enables HydroConnect to provide interactive, AI-driven communication with users, offering personalized water conservation tips and answering user questions regarding water supply in their area.
 This assistant also facilitates real-time support and alerts.